Heretic-oVirt/docs/Overview-eng.md

 This project aims at the automatic (non interactive) and from-scratch (using new/recycled machines) setup of a complete enterprise infrastructure based on [oVirt][10]&nbsp;with [Self Hosted Engine][60] (ie with the oVirt Engine, the machine controlling the whole infrastructure, hosted as a virtual machine inside the infrastructure itself), hyperconverged (ie with [Gluster][16] storage provided by the same machines that provide virtualization services), single-fault tolerant and with advanced integrated network functions (by means of [OVN][18]).

-By "_complete enterprise infrastructure_" we mean a solution based on standard hardware (64 bit Intel/AMD compatible machines, absolutely off-the-shelf) which _using free software provides all functionalities_ needed (so, by realizing everything from virtualization to storage and networking by means of software, we can say that we realize a "Software Defined Data Center": SDDC) by a full range of enterpises, from the smallest up to the medium ones (obviously by scaling the hardware specifications accordingly).
+By "_complete enterprise infrastructure_" we mean a solution based on standard hardware (64 bit Intel/AMD compatible machines, absolutely off-the-shelf) which _using free software provides all functionalities_ needed (so, by realizing everything from virtualization to storage and networking by means of software, we can say that we realize a "Software Defined Data Center": SDDC) by a full range of enterprises, from the smallest up to the medium/large ones (obviously by scaling the hardware specifications accordingly).

 ###  The HVP project